iadvize/documentation/docs/building-your-bot-on-iadvize.md

   * ask questions and act on replies;
   * send rich content such as links, carousels, and much more;
   * schedule messages to be sent later on;
-* Send a message directly to the user (after the conversation has started)
+* Proactively send a message to the user (after the conversation has started)
 * Escalate a conversation to another operator.
 * Prequalify some visitor data (identification number, email address…).
 * And much more !